Consumer Medicine Information

-Tell your doctor if you feel that Novasone is not helping your condition or if your
+Tell your doctor or pharmacist if you feel that NOVASONE is not helping your condition

-Tell your doctor if, for any reason, you have not used Novasone exactly as prescribed.
+Tell your doctor or pharmacist if, for any reason, you have not used NOVASONE exactly

 Things you must not do

-Do not use Novasone under dressings or on large areas of skin unless your doctor tells
+Do not use NOVASONE under dressings or on large areas of skin unless your doctor or

 nappy area of young children.

-Do not use Novasone to treat other conditions unless your doctor tells you.
+Do not use NOVASONE to treat other conditions unless your doctor or pharmacist tells

-Your doctor has prescribed Novasone specially for you and your condition.
-If you
+Your doctor has prescribed NOVASONE specially for you and your condition.
+If you use

 Things to be careful of